 3. Passport / Visa / Paperwork / Declaration (honeymoon planning tips)

 Depending on your destination, go through all the requirements carefully.
 Bring the necessary documents with you.

-Please take photos or scan (PDF files) your documents and send them to your personal email for backup access.
+Please take photos or scan (PDF files) your documents and send them to your personal email (and also your phone!) for backup access.

-If you are applying for a Visa, ensure to provide ample time for processing, including delays.
+If you are applying for a Visa, ensure to provide ample time frame for processing, including delays.

 Check your passport expiry.
 Some countries require a specific number of months left before expiring to be considered a “valid” passport.